robinleboe/blog/README.md

 To change the name on the landing page please modify the `title` in `gatsby-config.js`

-The Nunito typeface is included as a npm module in `gatsby-browser.js` and in `/components/layout.css`
+The Roboto typeface is included as a npm module in `gatsby-browser.js` and in `/components/layout.css`

 ___